GoogleChrome/chrome-launcher/readme.md

 ### Protocol

-* _Interacting with Chrome:_ The Chrome protocol connection maintained via  [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface) for the CLI and [`chrome.debuggger` API](https://developer.chrome.com/extensions/debugger) when in the Chrome extension.
+* _Interacting with Chrome:_ The Chrome protocol connection maintained via [WebSocket](https://github.com/websockets/ws) for the CLI [`chrome.debuggger` API](https://developer.chrome.com/extensions/debugger) when in the Chrome extension.
 * _Event binding & domains_: Some domains must be `enable()`d so they issue events.
 Once enabled, they flush any events that represent state.
 As such, network events will only issue after the domain is enabled.
 All the protocol agents resolve their `Domain.enable()` callback _after_ they have flushed any pending events.
 See example:

 ```js